CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Abstract

 \section{Abstract}

-Crash fault tolerant (CFT) consensus algorithms are commonly used in scenarios where system components are trusted---e.g., enterprise settings and more recently a variety of central bank digital currency (CBDC) projects.
+Crash fault tolerant (CFT) consensus algorithms are commonly used in scenarios where system components are trusted---e.g., enterprise settings and government infrastructure.
 However, CFT consensus can be broken by even a single corrupt node.
 A desirable property in the face of such potential Byzantine faults is \emph{accountability}: if a corrupt node breaks protocol and affects consensus safety, it should be possible to identify the culpable components with cryptographic integrity from the node states.
-Accountability has only been studied very recently for Byzantine fault tolerant (BFT) protocols, and a comparable study for CFT protocols is limited.
-More generally, efficient, accountable, and backwards-compatible CFT systems remain uncommon, both in theory and in practice.
-We address this gap by proposing Raft-Forensics, a provably accountable light-weight variant of the popular Raft CFT protocol.
-We theoretically prove that if two honest components fail to reach consensus, the Raft-Forensics auditing algorithm finds the adversarial component that caused the inconsistency.
-We implement Raft-Forensics as an extension to the widely-used nuRaft implementation of Raft and demonstrate that Raft-Forensics adds low overhead to vanilla Raft.
+Today, the best-known protocol for providing accountability to CFT protocols is called PeerReview; it essentially records a signed transcript of all messages sent during the CFT protocol.
+Because PeerReview is agnostic to the underlying CFT protocol, it incurs high communication and storage overhead.
+We propose CFT-Forensics, an accountability framework for CFT protocols.
+We show that for a special family of \emph{forensics-compliant} CFT protocols (which includes widely-used CFT protocols like Raft and multi-Paxos), CFT-Forensics gives provable accountability guarantees.
+Under realistic deployment settings, we show theoretically that CFT-Forensics operates at a fraction of the cost of PeerReview.
+We subsequently instantiate CFT-Forensics for Raft, and implement Raft-Forensics as an extension to the popular nuRaft library.
+In extensive experiments, we demonstrate that Raft-Forensics adds low overhead to vanilla Raft.
 With 256 byte messages, Raft-Forensics achieves a peak throughput 87.8\% of vanilla Raft at 46\% higher latency ($+44$ ms).
 We finally integrate Raft-Forensics into the open-source central bank digital currency OpenCBDC, and show that in wide-area network experiments, Raft-Forensics achieves 97.8\% of the throughput of Raft, with 14.5\% higher latency ($+326$ ms).